- The Crypto Fire

 Consolidation: Prices stabilize as remaining sellers exit and new buyers enter at attractive valuations.

-Understanding these phases allows investors to avoid buying at euphoric peaks or selling during panic.
+Understanding these phases in the crypto market cycles allows investors to avoid buying at euphoric peaks or selling during panic.

 VII.
 Herd Behavior